Renz2299/mp4_eco_roots/README.md

 Buttons Work as Expected? | Yes | Yes | Yes | Buttons function as expected on all browsers tested Forms Work as Expected? | Yes | Yes | Yes | Forms work as expected on all browsers tested

-A lot of the issues with the site were luckily found during responsiveness testing, below is a list of issues found during testing on different browsers.
+A lot of the issues with the site were found during responsiveness testing, below is a list of issues found during testing on different browsers:

-- Loading overlay on mobile covers the footer rather than main page content - CHeck on physical mobile screen on deployed.
+- Loading overlay on mobile covers the footer rather than main page content - Check this on physical mobile screen after being deployed.

-- The quantity buttons within the shopping basket page only work correctly on the first item in the basket.
-The buttons for subsequent items change the quantity of the first item.
-This was missed during responsiveness testing because the shopping basket needed refactoring at this point.
-This bug was actually caused by a typo in the quantity form template... on the button tags, the data-item_id was written with a - rather than an _.
-This also meant the earlier bug fix for the quantity buttons on the product detail template could now be reverted as well.
+- The quantity buttons within the shopping basket page only work correctly for the first item in the basket, the buttons for subsequent items change the quantity of the first item - This was missed during responsiveness testing because the shopping basket needed refactoring at this point.
+This bug was actually caused by a typo in the quantity form template.
+On the button tags, the 'data-item_id' was written with a '-' rather than an '_'.
+This also meant the earlier bug fix for the quantity buttons on the product detail template could be reverted.

     ![Basket quantity form template fix](readme_imgs/qty_buttons_bug_basket.png)